The Honorable Jeffrey Dana Gillen

 *Division AE will e-serve most orders to registered attorneys and registered pro se parties who are registered for e-service and who have not been excused from e-mail service.
 See Divisional Instructions for more detailed information.

-Trial Dockets: (Residential Foreclosures see the divisional instructions regarding trials) See Forms & Orders for Clerk's Instructions & labels for trial exhbits.
+Trials: See Forms & Orders for Clerk's Instructions & labels for trial exhbits.

 *Notice of Settlement: When a case is settled as to ALL PARTIES and is currently set on a trial docket, Plaintiff's counsel shall e-serve a Notice of Settlement to the court.
 The Notice must state that all issues are resolved and indicate what trial docket it is set on.
 Please see the divisional instructions for more detailed information regarding E-service to the court.

 *Trial calendars are eight weeks long, unless otherwise noted.
 Only the CURRENT trial docket is posted online.

 *To appear for a hearing via telephone, contact the judicial assistant at least five (5) business days prior to the hearing date to get the instructions.
 After you have contacted the JA, you may contact court call at: 1-888-882-6878 to make your arrangements.
 No Motion or Order is required; however, in some cases, the parties must agree.
 For UMC Hearings, one party must appear in person and you must notify opposing counsel/party that you are appearing via telephone, as well as advise them to advise the court deputy when they appear for the hearing.